-The proposed FTT could apply in certain circumstances to persons both within and outside of the Participating Member States.
-Generally, it would apply to certain dealings in Notes where at least one party is a financial institution, and at least one party is established in a Participating Member State.
-A financial institution may be, or be deemed to be, "established" in a Participating Member State in a broad range of circumstances, including (a) by transacting with a person established in a Participating Member State or (b) where the financial instrument which is subject to the dealings is issued in a Participating Member State.
+Under the Commission's Proposal, the FTT could apply in certain circumstances to persons both within and outside of the Participating Member States.
+According to the Draft Directive, the FTT shall be payable on financial transactions provided that at least one party to the financial transaction is established (or deemed established) in a Participating Member State and that there is a financial institution established (or deemed established) in a Participating Member State which is a party to the financial transaction, or is acting in the name of a party to the transaction.
+A financial institution may be, or be deemed to be, "established" in a participating Member State in a broad range of circumstances, including (a) by transacting with a person established in a participating Member State or (b) where the financial instrument which is subject to the dealings is issued in a participating Member State.
+The FTT shall, however, not apply to among others primary market transactions referred to in Article 5 (c) of Regulation (EC) No 1287/2006, including the activity of underwriting and subsequent allocation of financial instruments in the framework of their issue.

 However, the proposed FTT remains subject to negotiation between the Participating Member States and the scope of any such tax is uncertain.
-Additional Member States may decide to participate.
+Therefore, it may be altered prior to any implementation, the timing of which also remains unclear.
+Additional Member States may decide to participate and/or other Participating Member States may decide to withdraw.